cyberholics/Machine-Learning-Zoomcamp-Midterm-Project/README.md

 - I picked a problem to solve with machine learning (credit card fraud detection)
 - Used Kaggle dataset for (EDA and modeling)
 - Decided to go with xgboost model because of the class imbalance of the dataset
+- One feature I noticed from the model is that, the farther the transaction is from home, the more likely it is fraudulent
 - Deployed the model with [bentoml](https://www.bentoml.com/)

 <h2 id="topic2"> 2.
 Project files and folder explained</h2>